mStylias/JavaTopics/README.md

 # JavaTopics
- A repository with examples of mostly basic (and some mid level) java topics
+A repository with explanations and examples of the following basic (and some mid level) java topics:
+1) Object-Oriented vs Procedural vs Functional programming